 As companies focus on core competencies, resources are shifted away from internal service organizations, in particular procurement departments.
 Ideally, the theory is that lean strategic sourcing teams select suppliers and negotiate rate cards, which IT builds into online catalogs where business stakeholders can make purchases directly.

-However, we have found that this optimization approach for complex categories of commercial print, direct mail, packaging and retail operations categories such as signage, fixtures, flooring and lighting simply does not work.
+However, we have found that this optimization approach for complex indirect categories such as marketing, packaging, retail operations, store development, information technology and more, simply does not work.

-Requests for complex categories stir up a tornado of components to conquer and calibrate – detailed specifications, quotes from qualified suppliers and collaboration with the selected manufacturers prior to production.
+Requests for complex categories stir up a tornado of components to conquer and calibrate – detailed specifications, quotes from qualified suppliers and collaboration with the selected providers prior to execution.
 All of which means that domain experts have to constantly battle the elements: source suppliers, communicate requirements and ensure timely production and delivery.

 Additionally, at an operational level, there’s a general sense of frustration when the new procurement technology storm hits: “This is going to make my life harder, not easier,” is the complaint most often heard when potential end users see the resultant interfaces and workflows.